brightcolorfulflickers/holmeswatsoncameo/README.md

 Print out the felt pattern.svg on paper and cut it out.
 Place in the setting.
 Make sure it works well or adjust as needed.
 Once you're satisfied, laser cut the felt using the svg provided.
 Alternately, print it out, trace it on the backing, and cut by hand.

 Place the felt in the setting but don't remove the backing yet.
 Place the OLED so that you get an idea of how to center the screen, then remove.
 Now remove the backing and stick the felt to the setting.
 Once again, see how to place the display.
 Then add metal-glass glue to the corners of the OLED screen and place it.
 Hold it firmly for a minute until it sets.
+Let it dry for a few hours.

 Attach the jump ring to the setting and the large, textured ring.